sgoettel/addcorrespDesc/README.md

 As sample data, some letters and the corresponding CSV from the project ["Forschung Daniel Sanders"](https://sanders.bbaw.de/briefwechsel/korpus) are in the repository.

+## Requirements

+`addcorrespDesc.py` requires the `lxml` library to be installed.
+You can install these libraries using `pip` by running the following commands:

+`pip install lxml`

 ## Usage

 To use the script, you will need a collection of your TEI-encoded letters and a CSV file containing the metadata for the letters.
 The CSV file should contain one row of data for each letter, with the following columns: